lamekrhwritingtest/lamekrhwritingtest.github.io/index.md

 This completes the ownCloud installation.

-# Configure the MySQL Database
+# Configure a MySQL Database
 Next we will setup a MySQL database with the information we need to provide when configuring our new ownCloud instance.

 Start by creating a new database.
 You can name this database anything you'd like.
 In our example, we are naming our database `owncloud`.